CurryEleison/aws-cfn-init/README.md

 ## [CodeDeploy](cfn/50_codedeploy/)

 Adds a simple S3 CodeDeploy.
 Take the files in `app/` zipthem and upload to an S3 bucket.
 Take the bucket and key and use them in the parameter stack.

+The CodeDeploy app tries to do a deploy as soon as the deployment group is created, but this will fail as the instance isn't ready yet.
+You can work around this by commenting out the CodeDeploy resources and creating the stack.
+Then wait a bit, comment in the CodeDeploy resources again and update the stack.
+I'll think about making a custom resource that waits for everything to be ready and then make the deployment group dependent on that.

 ## [String Reflector](cfn/51_parameter_customresource/)